 Vigna unguiculata sesquipidalis.
 Asparagus Bean seeds are also known as yard long beans.
 This attractive plant is botanically different from regular pole beans and bears the tongue-twisting Latin name Vigna unguiculata sesquipidalis.
-Purple-red flowers appear on long, trailing vines, followed by fast-growing pods that are meant to be harvested at 60-65cm (24-26") in length.
-Even at that amazing size, the beans are just over 1cm (½") thick, tender, and tasty.
-These beans feature prominently in Asian recipes, and are most productive in hot weather.
-Wait until after June 15th to plant the seeds.
-This is a super-fun crop to grow with kids.
+At first this plant appears to grow as a bush, but when summer heat comes along, it bursts into vertical growth with twisting vines, and purple flowers, followed by fast-growing pods that are meant to be harvested at 60-65cm (24-26”) in length.
+Even at that amazing size, the beans are just over 1cm (½”) thick, tender, and tasty.
+These beans feature prominently in Asian cuisines, and are most productive in hot weather.
+Start indoors mid-spring, and transplant as soon as the soil warms up at the solstice.

 Many people feel that pole beans have a richer bean flavour than bush beans.
 The effort of trellising them is more than repaid by the ease of picking and their extended, abundant harvest.
 Pole beans are a good choice for small gardens because they use vertical space.
 Follow along with this handy How to Grow Pole Beans Guide and grow food.

 We Recommend: Fortex (BN132).
 If you haven’t tried Fortex, we think you should.
 The elegant beans are long and narrow, and very tender with fabulous flavour.

 For Urban Growers: Matilda (BN134).
 If your space is limited, grow up!
 Trellis these tall plants and enjoy lots of straight beans from productive plants.

 Season: Warm Season

 Direct sow from mid-May to the beginning of July.
 Try to plant during a warm, dry spell.
 Soil must be warm – if it is not warm enough, seeds will rot, especially our untreated seeds.
 Optimal soil temperature: 21-32°C (70-90°F).